Introduction

 Not just initializers

 I focused on .init(...) in this post because that was the repeated pattern in front of me.
-The underlying problem is not specific to initializers.
+But the underlying problem is not specific to initializers.

 Any expression that leaves the compiler with too much ambiguity can create similar work.